cloudfoundry/diego-notes/proposals/measuring_performance.md

 | *crashing*     | 0      | 30s-360s | 2          | 1              | 2                | 128                  | 256               |
 | **Total**      | **17** |          | **21**     |                | **25**           |                      | **2848M**         |

+For an N-cell deployment, push 10 * N batches of the above mix, for a total of 210 * N LRPs with a total of 250 * N instances.
+These instances will allocate a total of 28.48 * N GB of memory, with non-crashing app instances accounting for 25.92 * N GB of this allocation.

 Fill 1000 Cells with 250,000 LRP instances from 210,000 LRPs (10,000 pushes of the above mix).
 These instances will allocate a total of 28,480 GB of memory.
 Non-crashing app instances account for 25,920 GB of this allocation.